zuozhenggh/learning-library/developer-library/microservices-with-converged-db/observability/observability.md

 4. Click the `Log browser` drop-down list on the right-hand panel and select the `app` label under "1.
 Select labels to search in"
       ![](images/logbrowser.png " ")

 5. Select the `order` (microservice) and `db-log-exporter-orderpdb` values under "2.
-Find values for selected label"
+Find values for selected label" and click `Show logs` button.
       ![](images/ordermslabel.png " ")
       ![](images/dblogexporterorderpdblabel.png " ")